-Route in the menu tree: Main Language/Nyelv/Язык/Limba.
+Route in the menu tree: Main Language/Nyelv/Язык/Limba

-Function of the F keys on the Language change data page Change Modify the language OK Confirm the selection
+Function of the F keys on the Language change data page

+Change Modify the language

 This menu item is to change the working language of the flow computer.
 Highlighting the menu item and pressing key \Rightarrow language change display opens.